Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

-where $\boldsymbol{\beta}=(\beta_{1},\ldots,\beta_{p})^{\T}$ are unknown parameters, $g(\cdot)$ is some unknown but smooth bivariate function, and $\epsilon_{i}$'s are i.i.d random noises with $E\left(\epsilon _{i}\right)=0$ and $\mathrm{Var}\left( \epsilon _{i}\right) =\sigma^2$.
+where $\bs{\beta}=(\beta_{1},\ldots,\beta_{p})^{\T}$ are unknown parameters, $g(\cdot)$ is some unknown but smooth bivariate function, and $\epsilon_{i}$'s are i.i.d random noises with $E(\epsilon_{i})=0$ and $\mathrm{Var}(\epsilon _{i})=\sigma^2$.
 Each $\epsilon_{i}$ is independent of $\mathbf{X}_{i}$ and $\mathbf{Z}_{i}$.
-In many situations, our main interest is in estimating and making inference for the regression parameters $\boldsymbol{\beta}$, which provides measures of the effect of the covariate $\mathbf{Z}$ after adjusting for the location effect of $\mathbf{X}$.
+In many situations, our main interest is in estimating and making inference for the regression parameters $\bs{\beta}$, which provides measures of the effect of the covariate $\mathbf{Z}$ after adjusting for the location effect of $\mathbf{X}$.

 If $g(\cdot)$ is a univariate function, model (\ref{model}) becomes a typical PLM.
-In the past three decades, flexible and parsimonious PLMs have been extensively studied and widely used in many statistical applications, from biostatistics to econometrics, from engineering to social science; see Chen, Liang and Wang (2011), Huang, Zhang and Zhou (2007), Liang and Li (2009), Liu, Wang and Liang (2011), Ma, Song and Wang (2013), Ma and Yang (2011), Wang, et al (2011), Wang, et al (2014), Zhang, Cheng and Liu (2011) for some recent works on PLMs.
-When $g(\cdot)$ is a bivariate function, there are two popular estimation tools: bivariate P-splines Marx and Eilers (2005) and thin plate splines Wood (2003).
-Later, Xiao, Li and Ruppert (2013) proposed an efficient sandwich smoother, which has a tensor product structure that simplifies an asymptotic analysis and can be fast computed.
-Their method has been applied to quantifying the lifetime circadian rhythm of physical activity Xiao, et al (2015).
-The application to spatial data analysis over complex domains, however, has been hampered due to the scarcity of bivariate smoothing tools that are not only computationally effficient but also theoretically reliable to solve the problem of ``leakage'' across the domain.
+In the past three decades, flexible and parsimonious PLMs have been extensively studied and widely used in many statistical applications, from biostatistics to econometrics, from engineering to social science; see \cite{Chen:Liang:Wang:11}, \cite{Huang:Zhang:Zhou:07}, \cite{Liu:Wang:Liang:11}, \cite{Wang:Liu:Liang:Carroll:11}, \cite{Ma:Song:Wang:13}, \cite{Wang:Xue:Qu:Liang:14}, \cite{Zhang:Cheng:Liu:11} for some recent works on PLMs.
+When $g(\cdot)$ is a bivariate function, there are two popular estimation tools: bivariate P-splines \citep{Marx:Eilers:05} and thin plate splines \citep{Wood:03}.
+Later, \cite{Xiao:Li:Ruppert:13} proposed a sandwich smoother, which has a tensor product structure that simplifies an asymptotic analysis and can be computed fast.
+The application to spatial data analysis over complex domains, however, has been hampered due to the scarcity of bivariate smoothing tools that are not only computationally efficient but also theoretically reliable to solve the problem of ``leakage'' across the domain.
 Traditional smoothing methods in practical data analysis, such as kernel smoothing, wavelet-based smoothing, tensor product splines and thin plate splines, usually perform poorly for those data, since they do not take into account the shape of the domain and also smooth across concave boundary regions.